johnaziz57/circle/Readme.md

 1. Stop recording when the whole window loses focus
 1. Improve the recording of the shortcut to record as many modifiers but once you enter a non modifier key it stops
 1. Clear recording when users press the x button (Stop recording from starting recording when that happens)
+1. Handle multiple recording happening at the same time case (stop the recording of other fields)
+1. Give the text box different background when recording
+1. Give the text box a different value when it is waiting for recording